Jump to Navigation

 If the company does not admit that you were injured in a work accident, you will need to seek your own medical treatment.
 As your lawyer, I work to help you prove your claim that your illness, head injury, back injury, shoulder injury, carpal tunnel injuries or other repetitive stress injuries were work-related.

-If the company admits that your injury is work-related, they have the right to choose the doctor you will see.
+If the company admits that your injury is work-related, it has the right to choose the doctor you will see.
 Too often the company-picked doctor is not the right kind of doctor for the particular medical condition.
 Rather than referring an injured worker to a neurosurgeon or an orthopedic doctor for diagnosis and treatment, they send the worker to a general practice physician.
 That doctor may not do the right kind of diagnostic testing to get an accurate or complete diagnosis.

 If this is the situation you are in, I will bring your case before the South Carolina Workers' Compensation Commission to request a specialist.
 The Commission may order a different doctor or additional, more sophisticated tests (such as an MRI instead of an X-ray).